Salacodigo/salacodigo/README.md

 **What am I doing?:**

-- 🌱 I’m currently learning Javascript, HTML, CSS, and Nodejs- Express to become a full-stack developer;
+- 🌱 I’m currently learning Javascript - React, HTML, CSS - Sass, and Nodejs- Express to become a full-stack developer;

+I'm curious and I like to learn new things.
+As a civil engineer I would like to use my skills to build smart cities.

+Feel free to contact me.
+It'll be a pleasure to know about you,